The Bellman equation for power utility maximization with semimartingales: The Bellman equation

 Its values are linear subspaces of $\R^d$, hence closed, and provide the pointwise description of the null-space of $H\mapsto H\sint R$.
 That is, $H\in L(R)$ satisfies $H\sint R\equiv0$ if and only if $H\in\sN$ $P\otimes A$-a.e.
 An investment with values in $\sN$ has no effect on the wealth process.

-\section{The Bellman Equation}
+\section{The Bellman equation}

 We have now introduced the necessary notation to formulate our first main result.
-Two special cases of our Bellman equation can be found in the pioneering work of Mania and Tevzadze~\cite{ManiaTevzadze.03} and Hu \emph{et al.}~\cite{HuImkellerMuller.05}.
-These articles consider models with continuous asset prices and we shall indicate the connections as we specialize to that case in Section~\ref{se:contCase}.
-A related equation also arises in the study of mean-variance hedging by \v{C}ern\'y and Kallsen~\cite{CernyKallsen.07} in the context of locally square-integrable semimartingales, although they do not use dynamic programming explicitly.
+Two special cases of our Bellman equation can be found in the pioneering work of Mania and Tevzadze \cite{ManiaTevzadze03} and Hu, Imkeller and M\"uller \cite{HuImkellerMuller05}.
+These articles consider models with continuous asset prices and we shall indicate the connections as we specialize to that case in Section \ref {secontCase}.
+A~related equation also arises in the study of mean--variance hedging by \v{C}ern\'y and Kallsen \cite{CernyKallsen07} in the context of locally square-integrable semimartingales, although they do not use dynamic programming explicitly.
 Due to the quadratic setting, that equation is more explicit than ours and the mathematical treatment is quite different.
-Czichowsky and Schweizer~\cite{CzichowskySchweizer.09b} study a cone-constrained version of the related Markowitz problem and there the equation is no longer explicit.
+Czichowsky and Schweizer \cite{CzichowskySchweizer09b} study a cone-constrained version of the related Markowitz problem and there the equation is no longer explicit.

 The Bellman equation highlights the local structure of our utility maximization problem.
 In addition, it has two main benefits.
-First, it can be used as an abstract tool to derive properties of the optimal strategies and the opportunity process (e.g., Nutz~\cite{Nutz.09d}).
+First, it can be used as an abstract tool to derive properties of the optimal strategies and the opportunity process (e.g., Nutz \cite{Nutz09d}).
 Second, one can try to solve the equation directly in a given model and to deduce the optimal strategies.
-This is the point of view taken in Section~\ref{se:verification} and obviously requires the precise form of the equation.
+This is the point of view taken in Section \ref{severification} and obviously requires the precise form of the equation.

-The following assumptions are in force for the entire Section~\ref{se:bellmanEqn}. \begin{Assumptions} The value of the utility maximization problem is finite, there exists an optimal strategy $(\hpi,\hc)\in\cA$, and $\sC$ satisfies (C1)-(C3). \end{Assumptions}
+The following assumptions are in force for the entire Section \ref{sebellmanEqn}. \begin{Assumptions} The value of the utility maximization problem is finite, there exists an optimal strategy $(\hpi,\hc)\in\cA$ and $\sC$ satisfies (C1)--(C3). \end{Assumptions}

-\subsection{Bellman Equation in Joint Characteristics}
+\subsection{Bellman equation in joint characteristics}

 Our first main result is the Bellman equation stated as a description of the drift rate of the opportunity process.
-We recall the conjugate function $U_t^*(y)=-\tfrac{1}{q}y^{q}D_t^{\beta}$.
+We recall the conjugate function $U_t^*(y)=-\frac{1}{q}y^{q}D_t^{\beta}$. \begin{Thm} The drift rate $a^L$ of the opportunity process satisfies